I have often had more than one job at a time.

 You ignore gravity at your peril because alignment is so important.

 How our physical body is stacked up on itself determines how much energy flow we’ll have, how much grace we’ll have, and it also determines joint function (if you’re collapsing onto your joints, it’s harder for them to move and stay lubricated and support comfortable movement.)

-How we organize our life routines, our daily habits, these are all stacked upon our belief systems and guiding values, and if we don’t take care, we will also bend, buckle, fold and collapse from misalignment.
+How we organize our life routines, our daily habits, this is alignment too because these are all stacked upon our belief systems and guiding values and if we don’t take care, we will also bend, buckle, fold and collapse from misalignment.

 2. The foundation is the most important thing.